OpenMW/openmw/README_Mac.md

     You can use -G"Xcode" if you prefer Xcode, or -G"Eclipse CDT4 - Unix Makefiles" if you prefer Eclipse.
 You also can specify -D CMAKE_BUILD_TYPE=Debug for debug build.

-11. In build directory create directory for game resources:
-        $ cd /path/to/openmw/build/dir
-        $ mkdir Contents
-        $ mkdir Contents/Resources
-        $ mkdir Contents/Plugins
-    Copy Ogre plugins from Ogre SDK to Plugins subdir:
-        $ cp /path/to/ogre/sdk/lib/*.dylib Contents/Plugins
-    Create symlink to resources subdirectory:
-        $ ln -s resources Contents/Resources/resources
-    Create symlinks for *.cfg files:
-        $ ln -s plugins.cfg Contents/MacOS/plugins.cfg
-        $ ln -s openmw.cfg Contents/MacOS/openmw.cfg

-12. Move your Morrowind `Data Files` directory into the `Contents/Resources` with the name `data` or create symlink:
+11. Copy your Morrowind `Data Files` directory into the OpenMW build dir with the name `data` or create symlink:
-        $ ln -s /path/to/morrowind/data/files Contents/Resources/data
+        $ ln -s /path/to/morrowind/data/files /path/to/openmw/build/dir/data

-13. From your build directory run:
+12. From your build directory run:
+        $ OpenMW.app/Contents/MacOS/openmw
+    or:
-        $ ./openmw
+        $ open OpenMW.app
   Enjoy!

-14. Optionally you can create .app bundle:
-        $ make package
-  But for now you shold manually copy Contents directory from build directory to bundle (because there is no plugins and resources in generated .app).

 [boost]: http://www.boost.org